Skip to main content

 Understanding Prep vs. Lead Time for LB 2.0

-Prep Time: the amount of time it will take for a store to prepare the order.
-It's calculated at check-out to ensure the location has enough time to prepare the order and that the order promise time is adjusted accordingly at checkout.
+The Prep Time is the amount of time it will take for a store to prepare the order.

 • Calculated at check out after customer has added entire order to cart

-• Ensures the restaurant has enough time to prepare customer’s order
+• Ensures the restaurant has enough time to prepare the customer’s order

 • Determines the time that the order is fired to POS if you have a POS-integrated system